kijungyoon/kijungyoon.github.io/_posts/2017-07-12-sonnet-installation.markdown

 Sonnet on AWS Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-835b4efa
 ---
 > The main principle of Sonnet is to first construct Python objects which represent some part of a neural network, and then separately connect these objects into the TensorFlow computation graph.
-The objects are subclasses of sonnet.AbstractModule and as such are referred to as Modules.
-Modules may be connected into the graph multiple times, and any variables declared in that module will be automatically shared on subsequent connection calls
+The objects are subclasses of <code>sonnet.AbstractModule</code> and as such are referred to as Modules.
+Modules may be connected into the graph multiple times, and any variables declared in that module will be automatically shared on subsequent connection calls.

 <ol><li>
 <p>We start by updating the packages of Ubuntu:</p>